It’s important to keep your fridge temperature set correctly. It needs to be between 0 – 5 degrees Centigrade.

-It’s important that we have the fridge temperature withing a strict set range.
-Having your fridge thermostat control just set at random, or what you feel is right can be wasteful.
-According to Which? even using recommended settings by the manufacturer doesn’t always assure the correct temperature.
-If the temperature is too cold, it’s wasting energy cooling it down more than necessary, but if it’s not quite cold enough your food and drink won’t last as long.
+If the temperature is too cold, it’s wasting energy, and may freeze milk or vegetables.
+But if it’s not cold enough, your food and drink won’t last as long.
 For example, milk can last up to 10 days at 4 degrees, but only 7 days at 7 degrees.
-Similar differences can be found for vegetables like lettuce or broccoli.

 Special thermometers are used for fridges and freezers – do not use mercury filled thermometers

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..